 We help identify your strengths and match them with your market, to build a brand that supports and drives your business.

-We developed our storytelling approach to brand planning and communications following our years working with businesses in Europe, Asia and the US.
+We’re a brand planning & strategic development company.
+We developed our storytelling approach to brand planning and communications following our years working with businesses across Europe, Asia and the US.

-I could argue that I’ve been telling stories for as long as I’ve been hearing them and that I was making brand choices even before I could talk.
+Like most of us, you could say that I’ve been telling stories for as long as I’ve been hearing them and that I was making brand choices even before I could talk.

 The truth is, I spent fifteen years following a wandering star before deciding to be a brand builder.
 After two years in a seminary and three more at university in Dublin completing a degree in English and Philosophy, it was time to consider my options.
 There weren’t many in the Ireland of 1988.